jliljebl/flowblade/flowblade-trunk/docs/ROADMAP.md

 This will be done immediately after 1.0 release.
 Completed between May - September 2015, depending on the difficulty of task.

 ### Webpage
-The content for this mostly aleady exists.
+The content for this mostly already exists.
 This will be done at the same time as the GTK3+ port and will probably be complete before September 2015.

 ### Coming features in the next few releases

 **Keyframe editing on the timeline** This is mainly provided for the purpose of audio mixing that can be done more naturally on the timeline.
 Other parameters may later be also made editable on the timeline.

-**Audio Levels display enhancement** This still needs to improved.
+**Audio Levels display enhancement** This still needs to be improved.

 **Audio Scrubbing** This will make editing audio on the timeline easier.